 Answer: Subscription refers to the investment amount made by an investor to be a part of the hedge fund.

-Redemption, on the other hand, is the amount which is liquidated and paid back to the investor on account of exiting the hedge fund or liquidation of the fund.
+Redemption, on the other hand, is the amount that is liquidated and paid back to the investor on account of exiting the hedge fund or liquidation of the fund.

-In either of the cases, the entire amount is not disbursed in a single bucket but is spread out in tranches for smooth movement of the funds.
-Clarity with respect to the same is given in the Offering Memorandum (OM).
+In either case, the entire amount is not disbursed in a single bucket but is spread out in tranches for smooth movement of the funds.
+Clarity concerning the same is given in the Offering Memorandum (OM).
 Redemptions can take anything from 15 to 180 days.